APNewsBreak: 80,000 people died of flu last winter in US

 Flu experts knew it was a very bad season.
 The tally was nearly twice as much as what health officials previously considered a bad year, said a Vanderbilt University vaccine expert.

-NEW YORK (AP) — The U.S. government estimates that 80,000 Americans died of flu and its complications last winter — the disease’s highest death toll in at least four decades.
+NEW YORK (AP) — An estimated 80,000 Americans died of flu and its complications last winter — the disease’s highest death toll in at least four decades.

 The director of the Centers for Disease Control and Prevention, Dr. Robert Redfield, revealed the total in an interview Tuesday night with The Associated Press.